 The Arab League’s ministerial meeting issued a resolution with 12 items on the deteriorating situation in Libya.
 Among other issues, the resolution echoed the insistence of Dbeibeh’s government on holding elections, by calling for accelerating the process of establishing the constitutional base, or the legal framework, that regulates the presidential and parliamentary elections, so elections could be held in the nearest time possible.

 Ironically, it seems that Egypt is the only supporter of Bashagha’s parallel government, at the time.
 The supporters of Bashagha’s parallel government in eastern Libya are already giving up on him.
-Two weeks ago, Haftar’s forces declared that they have nothing to do with the conflict over power in Tripoli.
+Two weeks ago, Haftar’s forces declared that they had nothing to do with the conflict over power in Tripoli.
 Also, the news is circulating that some members of the parliament, which appointed Bashagha’s parallel government earlier, are rethinking their decision that renewed the deadly conflicts in the capital city.
 That brings us back to the question of why Egypt is betting on Bashagha despite his weak position, rather than fostering ties with GNU and helping Libya get out of the bloody rut.

 If Egypt wants to succeed in Libya, it has to position itself as a leader, not as part of the war.
 That can happen by adopting a policy similar to its policy in Gaza.
 One of the reasons why Egypt has been successful in mediating between Israel and Hamas for a ceasefire in Gaza, last year, is that the Egyptian state keeps the perfect balance in relationships between all the sides of the conflict.
 That brought a lot of benefits to Egypt’s profile in the eyes of the international community and restored its lost role as a regional leader.